dalong0514/readnotes/20200102原文复制/2020119Bottle-of-Lies/2020119Bottle-of-Lies0201.md

 Some of the world’s poorest people owe their lives to Dr. Hamied.
 However, his revolution came with an unintended consequence.
 As more Indian companies got approval from the FDA to sell their drugs in Africa, this led to a realization that would in short order upend the generic drug industry and transform the American drug supply: if Indians could make affordable medicine good enough to be approved by American regulators, then the drugs were good enough for Americans to take too.

-Chapter 8
+## 0203.
 A Clever Way of Doing Things

 DECEMBER 2005